Sephirothbahamut/Accio-Niffler/Milestone 1.md

 # Level Script

-***** Dire ai ragazzi il fatto della bacchetta disarmata che cambia proprietario, e i lestrange sono una fmiglia di maghi molto conosciuta*

-#### Level 2/3: The kidnapping of Myrte and first meeting between Delphini and Minerva.
+#### Level 2: The kidnapping of Myrte and first meeting between Delphini and Minerva.

 Minerva and Myrtle walk on the bridge that leads to the Black Lake, they decide to go there to relax after studying all day in the library.